Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsubsection{Probabilistic convolutional autoencoder and generation of training data}

-For the \textbf{initial training phase of BMFIA}, we want to select suitable parameter candidates $\bx_i$ and obtain their corresponding outputs $\Yhf_i=\Mhf(\bx_i, C)$ and $\Ylf_i=\Mlf(\bx_i, C)$ by simulation \footnote{These simulations are embarrassingly parallel and can be automatically performed by our freely available open-source software framework QUEENS \cite{queens}.}.
-To promote diversity in the training data, we draw samples $\bx_i$ from a \emph{modified prior} $\tilde{p}(\bx) = \int p(\bx | \delta) \cdot \tilde{p}(\delta) \cdot \mathrm{d}\delta$, where the original Gamma hyper-prior is replaced by a uniform distribution $\tilde{p}(\delta) = \mathcal{U}(a_\delta, b_\delta)$ over the precision parameter.
-This encourages a more space-filling distribution of training inputs and improves the robustness of the learned regression model \cite{nitzler_generalized_bmfmc}.
+For the \textbf{initial training phase of BMFIA}, we select suitable $\bx_i$ and obtain their corresponding outputs $\Yhf_i=\Mhf(\bx_i, C)$ and $\Ylf_i=\Mlf(\bx_i, C)$ by simulation \footnote{These simulations are embarrassingly parallel and can be automatically performed by our freely available open-source software framework QUEENS \cite{queens}.}, to generate training samples for the MF conditional.
+To promote diversity in the training data, we draw samples $\bx_i$ from a \emph{modified prior} $\bx_i\sim p(\bx | \delta)$, where the original Gamma hyper-prior on $\delta$ is replaced by a uniform distribution $\tilde{p}(\delta) = \mathcal{U}(a_\delta, b_\delta)$ over the precision parameter.
+This encourages a more space-filling distribution of training inputs and improves the robustness of the learned regression model.
 The bounds $a_\delta = 1 \cdot 10^{-3}$ and $b_\delta = 1 \cdot 10^{-2}$ are chosen heuristically based on the empirical distribution of prior samples.
 Since sampling from the prior is computationally inexpensive, we assess the resulting variability directly and select a range that yields a sufficiently rich and representative training dataset.
 We furthermore use $\ntrain=100$ and two refinements of each $\nrefine=10$, after $100$ and $300$ SVI epochs, respectively.

-We subsequently employ the probabilistic convolutional autoencoder (see Section \ref{sec:p_cae}) within the multi-fidelity likelihood function (see Equation \eqref{eqn:margMFGauss}) to \textbf{conduct inference in the inference phase of BMFIA}.
-The demonstrations in this section use again the previously introduced porous media flow model with its HF and two low-fidelity model variants \lfb and \lfm (see Equation \eqref{eqn: pressure_bcs}).
-Figure \ref{fig: gaussian_nn_mapping} illustrates the predictive capabilities of the trained convolutional autoencoder (the multi-fidelity conditional) for three \lfb velocity fields that were not part of $\mathcal{D}$.
+We subsequently employ the probabilistic convolutional autoencoder (see Section \ref{sec:p_cae}) within the MF likelihood function (see Equation \eqref{eqn:margMFGauss}) to \textbf{conduct inference in the inference phase of BMFIA}.
+We use the training settings as specified in Table \ref{tab:bmfia_settings}.
+The training time for the convolutional autoencoder (here for a geometrical 2D domain) was in all investigated cases around two to five minutes on a single \emph{NVIDIA GeForce GTX 1080 Ti} GPU.
+The demonstrations in this section use again the previously introduced porous media flow model with its HF and two LF model variants \lfb and \lfm (see Equation \eqref{eqn: pressure_bcs}).
+Figure \ref{fig: gaussian_nn_mapping} illustrates the predictive capabilities of the trained convolutional autoencoder (the MF conditional) for three \lfb velocity fields that were not part of $\mathcal{D}$.